rmcelreath/statrethinking_winter2019/README.md

 ## How to use this repo

 There are ten `jupyter` notebooks, one for each week of the course.
-At the beginning of each notebook there are links to the youtube videos of the lectures, the slides used and the original homework questions and answer in `R`.
+At the beginning of each notebook there are links to the youtube videos of the lectures, the slides used and the original homework questions and answers in `R`.
 I have put together all the material in the notebooks so you only have to follow one document at a time.
 Therefore each notebook basically contains four things:

 1. Original exercises proposed
 2. Original answers given by Professor McElreath.
 By this I mean only the text, not the code